pfieffer/ConversionApp/README.md

 # Temperature App

 **Currently the app can:**
-* Convert temperature from celsius to fahrenheit
+* Convert temperature from celsius to any other unit
-* Convert temperature from fahrenheit to celsius
+* Convert temperature from fahrenheit to any other except Rankine
+* Convert temperature from Kelvin to any other except Rankine

 **Future Enhancements**
-* Kelvin Scale Conversion
+* ~~~Kelvin Scale Conversion~~~
 * Rankine Scale Conversion

 **Installation**